 How to Use Messenger’s Customer Chat

-The Messenger Customer Chat is a chat window that sits at the bottom right corner of your site.
-This allows your customers to interact with your business anytime with the same personalized, rich-media experience they get in Messenger.
+The Messenger Customer Chat is a chat window that sits at the bottom right corner of your site or landing page.
+This allows your customers to interact with your ecommerce business anytime with the same personalized, rich-media experience they get in Messenger or on Facebook.

 Example of the customer chat on my website.

 The customer chat is great for customer service but it’s very important to support it with live chat.
-Live chat is often overlook by marketers when they build chatbots but it is very important to have a human on stand by.
+Live chat is often overlooked by those in digital marketing when they build chatbots but it is very important to have a human on stand by.

 Let’s say a user is very unhappy after they have received a product, you want to redirect them to a live person to solve their issue right away.